George Fernandes: Brief history of participating in elections

-Life in Bombay
+Life in Mumbai

 After leaving the seminary, Fernandes moved to Bombay in 1949 in search of a job.
 He went to the office of Socialist Party in Bombay and met Madhu Dandavate to ask him for staying there for some time but was not welcomed.
 His life was tough in Bombay, and he had to sleep on the streets, until he got a job as a proofreader for The Times of India newspaper.
 He relates to the beginning of his career by saying, "When I came to Bombay, I used to sleep on the benches of Chowpatty Sands.
 In the middle of the night policemen used to come and wake me up and ask me to move on."
 He came into contact with veteran union leader Placid D’Mello, and the socialist Rammanohar Lohia, who were the greatest influences on his life.
 Later, he joined the socialist trade union movement.
 He rose to prominence as a trade unionist and fought for the rights of labourers in small scale service industries such as hotels and restaurants.
 Emerging as a key figure in the Bombay labour movement in the early 1950s, Fernandes was a central figure in the unionisation of sections of Bombay labour in the 1950s.

 In 1951, Fernandes joined Bombay Dock Worker's Union and worked to revive the publication of a newsletter The Dockman.
 When in August 1951, Placid D’Mello was arrested, he organised foot march of around two-hundred dock workers from Bombay to Poona to meet Chief Minister Morarji Desai for the release of D’Mello.
 As a labour organiser, he served many prison terms when his workforce engaged in fights with company goons.
 He served as a member of the Bombay Municipal Corporation from 1961 to 1968.
 He won in the civic election in 1961 and, until 1968, continuously raised the problems of the exploited workers in the representative body of the metropolis.